Stability and chaos in dynamical last passage percolation: The case of long excursions: deriving Theorem

 For $\kappa > 0$, let $\bulklongexc(\kappa)$ denote the event that $\sum^*_\ell \scriptdur(\ell) \geq \kappa$.
 Let $\edgelongexc(\kappa)$ denote the event that ${\rm dura}(g/4) + {\rm dura}(1 - g/4) \geq \kappa$.
 We see then that

-In order to prove Theorem~\ref{t.lowell}, it is enough to derive its conclusion when the event $\longexc(g)$ is replaced by $\bulklongexc(g/4)$; and when it is replaced instead by $\edgelongexc(g/4)$.
-Indeed, the theorem is obtained from these two statements after a decrease in the value of $h > 0$.
+Thus in order to prove Theorem~\ref{t.lowell}, it suffices to derive its conclusion when the event $\longexc(g)$ is replaced by $\bulklongexc(g/4)$ or $\edgelongexc(g/4)$.
 We refer to these two cases by the names {\em bulk} and {\em edge}.
 We first prove Theorem~\ref{t.lowell} in the bulk case.
 Its derivation in the edge case is merely a slight perturbation of the bulk case's, on which we comment after the latter case is treated.